focallocal/fl-maps/README.md

 ![Focallocal logo](http://news.focallocal.org/wp-content/uploads/2015/02/focallocal-very-low-res1-min.png)

-**Please note this guide is depreciated**
+**Intro**

+This is an opensource project which brings people and communities together to take action on causes they care about, both in-person locally and also globally.
+Locally the platform collects and rates the most effective ways people can take action on that cause.
+Globally it allows users to discuss, vote on, and then use their skills to build projects together which target positive action on that issue.

+The project also rewards users with a blockchain token to incentivise and reward action which benefits the each platforms mission, or the health and growth of the community built on it.

+**Main causes and branches**

+- Testing **Master**
+- Peace and Well-being (Meta) **deploy-phm**
+- Homelessness **deploy-btm**
+- Climate **coming soon**

+The codebase for all projects is identical as its purpose is the same, to unite people to take action on a cause they care about.
+All differences are coded in a language app (i18n) which loads them for each different site.

+**To join in**

-The main resorce for developers on this codebase is in the forums at Publichappinessmovement.com under the Web-dev, Reactjs and Documentation tags.
+Tasks, issues, documentation and bugs are on our Meta platform at Publichappinessmovement.com in the Web-dev, Reactjs and Documentation categories.

+Want to get coding?
 The most likely page you are looking for is the Getting Started Guide here: https://publichappinessmovement.com/t/topic/1370

+Or comment with your skills and what you want to gain from working on our kinder-world open source mission and one of the other team members will guide you to getting started: https://publichappinessmovement.com/c/web-developers/

 __________

+**Please note the guide below is depreciated** The current Getting Started Guide is linked above.